-Component Unit - Investments of the College's discretely presented component unit, Rockingham Community College Foundation, Inc. (Foundation), are subject to and restricted by G.S.
+Investments - Investments of the College's discretely presented component unit, Surry Community College Foundation, Inc. (Foundation), are subject to and restricted by G.S.
 36E Uniform Prudent Management of Institutional Funds Act (UPMIFA) and any requirements placed on them by contract or donor agreements.
-Because the Foundation reports under the FASB reporting model, disclosures of the various investment risks are not required.
+Because the Foundation reports under the FASB reporting model, disclosures of the various types of investment risks are not required.
+The following is an analysis of investment by type: